tpoisot/ms_connectance_complexity/ms_conn_compl.md

 property deviates from its random expectation [@flores_statistical_2011].
 Our results show two things.
 First, except for extremely high or low connectance, the proportion of the network space that will be explored using $10^3$ or $10^4$ replicates (typical values in null models analyses) is orders of magnitude smaller than the *realized* network space.
-Although this is somewhat compensated by the fact that a part of these networks are isomorphic, the risk of inferring deviation from the random expectation based on a drastically small sampling of the network space is real, and un-addressed.
+Although this is somewhat compensated by the fact that a part of these networks are isomorphic, the risk of inferring deviation from the random expectation based on a drastically small sampling of the network space is real, and un-addressed; at the very least, it seems that that intensity of the replication should be dependent upon the connectance of the network one tries to replicate.
 On the other hand, when connectance is high, the number of unique network combinations decreases, and there is a risk to generate a number of replicates that is larger than the realized network space, thus decreasing the information content of the randomizations.
 To the best of our knowledge, these issues have seldom be addressed in the literature on ecological network randomization.

 Second, generating null models with a low connectance is a computationally intensive task.
 When connectance decreases, the *realized* network space